 Students generally cannot access OSCAR until second semester of their second year - students in the graduating class of 2022 can access OSCAR on February 3, 2021 to register for an account, upload documents, search for clerkship positions, and build online applications.
 (Students in the Class of 2021 can already set up their accounts, while the Class of 2023 will gain access in February 2022.)
-OSCAR applications are not released to judges until June.
+For judges using the federal hiring plan (which not all do), OSCAR applications are not released to judges until June.
 OSCAR has many helpful online tools, including an Applicant Prep Kit and an Applicant Quick Reference Guide.
 The CDO staff can help with OSCAR and can also upload letters of recommendation for your application.
 On March 26, 2020 OSCAR posted an applicant training webinar online to view at your convenience.
 Tip: contact CDO if you would like help formulating a list of clerkships prior to your access date.

 Diversity Clerkship Opportunities and Resources

 There are also diversity programs aimed at exposing students of color to judicial clerkships, including Just The Beginning: A Pipeline Organization and the ABA Judicial Clerkship Program.
 Additional program and mentor resources include the Appellate Project and Law Clerks for Diversity.
 Come see us to discuss!

 In 2021 we have three panels to introduce you to judicial clerkships plus a short video on how to use OSCAR.